VeriSnip/VeriSnip-Tool/README.md

 ## *vs\_colours*

 This script defines the colors that should be used when printing error, warning or successful messages.
-It defines the `print_coloured()` function and some variables that allow to modify the text printed to the console.
+It defines the `vs_print()` function and some variables that allow to modify the text printed to the console.

 ## MyLibrary